• Skip to main content

 Food & Drink Review:

-- Burning Cheddar Bites: I had zero expectations for these and they blew me away.
+• Burning Cheddar Bites: I had zero expectations for these but I really enjoyed them!
 Little black fried balls filled with jalapeño-pimento cheese.
-Spooky, melty, savory, and just the right amount of spice (and I’m a total spice wimp).
-They weren’t super crispy, but the gooey cheese center more than made up for it.
-These are rich, so maybe don’t ride anything intense immediately afterward.
-Rating: 7/10
+Spooky, melty, savory, and just the right amount of spice (and I'm a total spice wimp).
+They weren't super crispy, but the gooey cheese center more than made up for it.
+These are rich, so maybe don't ride anything intense immediately afterward.
+Rating: 6/10

 Overall, I really liked The Burning Blade Tavern.
 The dark theming is right up my alley, the drinks were fun and flavorful, and at least one of the snacks was a hit.
 I do wish they had more accessible seating, especially for people with mobility or fatigue issues.
 Still, I'll definitely return to try more drinks and bites in the future.